pragdave/cs3342_09/README.md

 ## A2.7

 The simplest Chomsky grammar level for this language would be level 3.

-This is because type 3 grammar is the most easily understandable and parsable grammar level, as well as being able to be expressed as regular expressions: if we define simplest as easiest to understand for humans
+This is because type 3 grammar is the most easily understandable and parsable grammar level; in addition, when dealing with type 3 grammar, there is less ambiguity and for every production rule, there is only one non-terminal: if we define simplest as easiest to understand for humans

+^ Also that's technically one sentence because I used ; and :